null

 However, choosing something as priceless and timeless as a diamond should not only come down to your profession.
-As we shall find out, how big a 2-carat diamond looks also depends on numerous other factors such as how the stone is set on a ring, its cut, color, and clarity.
+As we shall find out, how big a 2 carat diamond looks also depends on numerous other factors, such as how the stone is set on a ring, its cut, color, and clarity.

-But costs aside, let us narrow down our focus on how big a 2-carat diamond looks and how you can enhance or diminish the size.
+But costs aside, let us narrow down our focus on how big a 2 carat diamond looks and how you can enhance or diminish the size.

-Factors That Influence the Size of a 2-Carat Diamond
+Factors That Influence the Size of a 2 Carat Diamond

 The Diamond Shape and Cut

 Diamonds come in various cuts and shapes.
-The size of a 2-carat diamond depends on its cut.
-It is noteworthy that for a diamond to appear bigger than it is, it must have excellent light-and color-handling properties that are primarily determined by the diamond cut.
+The size of a 2 carat diamond depends on its cut.
+It is noteworthy that for a diamond to appear bigger than it is, it must have excellent light and color handling properties that are primarily determined by the diamond cut.

-For instance, a 2-carat marquise cut diamond comes with a surface area of 13.08×6.54 mm while a trillion diamond has a surface area of 9.75×9.75 mm.
-On the other hand, a 2-carat Asscher cut diamond features a surface area of 7.07×7.07 mm while the same 2-carat diamond measures 6.94×6.94 mm for princess cuts.
+For instance, a 2 carat marquise cut diamond has a surface area of 13.08×6.54 mm, while a trillion diamond has a surface area of 9.75×9.75 mm.
+On the other hand, a 2 carat Asscher cut diamond features a surface area of 7.07×7.07 mm, while the same 2 carat diamond measures 6.94×6.94 mm for princess cuts.

-But, going by this concept, why do round brilliant cuts also feature among diamonds with super light-handling properties despite their apparent lack of angles?
-It is so because the round shape implies that the stone has an infinite number of facets, and the higher the number of angles, the better the light-handling attributes.
+But, going by this concept, why do round brilliant cuts also feature among diamonds with super light handling properties despite their apparent lack of angles?
+It is so because the round shape implies that the stone has an infinite number of facets, and the higher the number of angles, the better the light handling attributes.

 The following table illustrates the surface areas of common diamond cuts.